U.N. report paints dire picture for major glaciers - NewsBreak

 Drought tests resilience of Spain's olive groves and farmers

-QUESADA, Spain — (AP) — An extremely hot, dry summer that shrank reservoirs and sparked forest fires is now threatening the heartiest of Spain's staple crops: the olives that make the European country the world's leading producer and exporter of the tiny green fruits that are pressed into golden oil.
+An extremely hot, dry summer is now threatening the heartiest of Spain's staple crops: the olives that make the European country the world's leading producer of the tiny green fruits that are pressed into golden oil

 Cyprus' Greek Orthodox Archbishop Chrysostomos II dies at 81